November 29, 2022STANDARD OPERATING PROCEDURES

 Examples of routine McDonald’s processes include taking customer orders, relaying orders to cooks, and delivering orders when ready.
-Of course, Steve must put effort (input) into achieving his goal to nurture steady streams of customers (outcome).
+Of course, Steve must put effort (input) into achieving his goal of nurturing steady streams of customers (outcome).

 Steve uses MaintainX to write, digitize, and assign McDonald’s recommended equipment maintenance procedures.
-Additionally, Steve uses a corporate distribution system for training new employees and assigning procedures to workers.
+Steve also uses a corporate distribution system to train new employees and assign procedures to workers.

-Now that you understand the difference between processes and procedures, you may be wondering: how do workflow maps fit into process improvement?
+Now that you understand the difference between processes and procedures, you may wonder how workflow maps fit into process improvement.

 Advantages of Mapping Workflows

 Workflow maps are illustrative tools created to better understand the sequence of events within a given task.
-Also referred to as “process diagrams,” managers sketch flowcharts to visualize the steps involved in completing processes and procedures.
+Managers sketch flowcharts—also referred to as “process maps” or “process diagrams”—to visualize the steps involved in completing processes and procedures.

-- Uncovering Hidden Bottlenecks: Every organization aims to eliminate waste and improve its processes.
+Successful companies aim to eliminate waste and improve their processes.
 But it’s sometimes difficult to identify which aspects need improvement without a visual aid.
-Workflow mapping helps identify, isolate, and resolve problem areas so management can trim unnecessary processes’ fat.
+Workflow mapping helps identify, isolate, and resolve problem areas so management can trim unnecessary process waste.

-- Enhancing Compliance: No matter how small the business, complex industry regulations and audit requirements can make even the simplest processes seem difficult.
-Again, mapping workflows can provide a visual representation of overlooked problem areas that can later result in penalty fees if left unresolved.
+No matter how small a business, complex industry regulations and audit requirements can make even the most straightforward processes more difficult.
+Again, mapping workflows can provide a visual representation of overlooked regulatory procedural checks that can later result in penalty fees if left unresolved.

-- Simplifying Employee Onboarding: Despite even the best efforts to keep employee turnover rates low, workers do move on.
-Workflow maps make it much easier to explain complex procedures with a higher level of detail.
-Workflow maps also can help when redistributing employees and assigning new tasks.
+Despite even the best efforts to keep employee turnover rates low, workers move on.
+Workflow maps make it much easier to explain complex procedures to new employees.
+Workflow maps also can help redistribute work orders to employees.